QwertzG/YARD/README.md

 Question 33 of physics was dropped which has an answer in the fixed version with no change in the question itself.

 ### ➤ 2022 Paper 2
-Questions 32 and 35 of physics were dropped which have an answer in the fixed version with no change in the question itself.
+Questions 32 and 35 of physics were dropped which have an answer in the fixed version with no change in the questions themselves.

   ### ➤ 2020 Paper 2
-Questions 1 and 6 of physics were dropped which have an answer in the fixed version with no change in the questions itself.
+Questions 1 and 6 of physics were dropped which have an answer in the fixed version with no change in the questions themselves.

 </details>